 If you are not using sensory bags in your classroom for writing, what are you waiting for?
 Sensory bags are not just for toddlers!
-They are a multi-sensory approach to make writing letters, numbers, and sight words interactive in an early childhood classroom.
-Plus, they are not only easy for teachers to make, but the mess stays in the bag and clean up is simple!
+They are a multi-sensory approach to making writing letters, numbers, and sight words interactive in an early childhood classroom.
+Plus, they are not only easy for teachers to make, but the mess stays in the bag, and clean-up is simple!
 Not to mention, they are a great way to strengthen fine motor muscles!
-Make a set of sensory bags to use table time, arrival time, small group or your writing center.
+Make a set of sensory bags to use at table time, arrival time, small group, or your writing center.

 How to Make a Hair Gel Sensory Bag

 - Put clear hair gel in a thick plastic baggie.
 Do not use the baggies from the Dollar Store because they are thin and will get a leak.
 The hair gel is from the Dollar Tree.

 - Add in a few drops of food coloring or liquid watercolor.